nlpub/dialogue-latex/README.md

 * make sure that your document compiles with zero errors
 * keep the document layout as simple as possible
 * use BibTeX to format the bibliography
-* run conversion command on your machine
+* run the conversion command on your machine

 ***Do Not...***